fayas1290/Expanding-Extending-Migrating/README.md

 <br>

-In the next page
-- Make sure to choose 'Add Drive(s) - Expand Array' and select the physical drive and click on 'OK' to continue
+- In the next page make sure to choose 'Add Drive(s) - Expand Array' and select the physical drive and click on 'OK' to continue

 <br>